mrworf/plexupdate/README.md

 ## 2. Setting it up

-plexupdate.sh looks for a file named `.plexupdate` located in your home directory.
-Please note that I'm referring to the home directory of the user who is running the plexupdate.sh ...
-If that user is someone else (root for instance) you'll need to make sure that user has the config file set up properly as well.

-The contents of this file are usually:
+To quickly setup plexupdate.sh, you should run it the first time like below:

 ```
-EMAIL="my.email@plex-server.com"
-PASS="my-secret-plex-password"
-DOWNLOADDIR="/a/folder/to/save/the/files/in"
+./plexupdate.sh --email="my.email@plex-server.com" --pass="my-secret-plex-password" --dldir="/a/folder/to/save/the/files/in" --saveconfig
 ```

 Obviously you need to change these so they match your account information.
-And if you don't put anything as a `DOWNLOADDIR`, the tool will use the folder you're executing the script from.
+And if you don't put anything as for the ```--dldir``` option, the tool will use the folder you're executing the script from.
 So take care.

 ## 3. Advanced options

-You can point out a different file than ```.plexupdate``` by providing it as the last argument to the script.
-It HAS to be the LAST argument, or it will be ignored.
-Any options set by the config file can be overriden with command-line options.
+You can point out a different file than ```.plexupdate``` by providing it as the argument to the ```--config``` option.
+Any options set by the config file can be overridden with command-line options.

 There are also a few additional options for the more enterprising user.
 Setting any of these to `yes` will enable the function.

 - PLEXSERVER
-  If set, and combined with AUTOINSTALL, the script will automatically check if the server is in-use and deferr the update.
+  If set, and combined with AUTOINSTALL, the script will automatically check if the server is in-use and defer the update.
 Great for crontab users.
 PLEXSERVER should be set to the IP/DNS of your Plex Media Server, which typically is 127.0.0.1
 - AUTOUPDATE
   Makes plexupdate.sh automatically update itself using git.
 Note!
 This will fail if git isn't available on the command line.
 - AUTOINSTALL
   Automatically installs the newly downloaded version.
-Currently works for debian based systems as well as rpm based distros.
+Currently works for Debian based systems as well as rpm based distros.
 Will fail miserably if you're not root.
 - AUTODELETE
   Once successfully downloaded and installed, it will delete the package (want not, waste not? ;-))
 - PUBLIC